Rajaeereza/maldi-msi-deep-clustering-thesis/README.md

 The project applies unsupervised deep learning to Mass Spectrometry Imaging (MALDI-MSI) data, with the goal of clustering ion images to reveal molecular co-localisation patterns relevant to cancer diagnostics and biomarker discovery.

+This repository documents the research methodology and experimental design; code and datasets are not publicly available due to a confidentiality agreement with Datrix S.p.A. and the proprietary nature of the clinical data.

 ---

 ## Datasets